working on campus

 Please have the following items ready and follow along with our Tax Workshop Video 2020*

 *This is last year's presentation for 2019 taxes.
-You can follow along with the workshop but keep in mind to update the different years and any forms that may have changed.
+You can follow along with the workshop as a guideline but keep in mind it may not be up to date for this year.
+Please update the different years and any forms that may have changed.
 Please note that in our video we use tax form 1040NR-EZ.
 This year 2021, you may only use 1040NR which is different from the video.*

 - Social Security Card